plone/documentation/docs/install/create-frontend-project-cookieplone.md

 ---
 myst:
   html_meta:
-    "description": "Create a project with cookiecutter-volto (experimental)" "property=og:description": "Create a project with cookiecutter-volto (experimental)" "property=og:title": "Create a project with cookiecutter-volto (experimental)" "keywords": "Plone, Plone 6, create, project, install, cookiecutter-volto, pnpm"
+    "description": "Create a frontend project with cookieplone (experimental)" "property=og:description": "Create a frontend project with cookieplone (experimental)" "property=og:title": "Create a frontend project with cookieplone (experimental)" "keywords": "Plone, Plone 6, create, project, frontend, install, cookieplone, pnpm"
 ---

-(create-a-project-with-cookiecutter-volto-experimental-label)=
+(create-a-frontend-project-with-cookieplone-experimental-label)=

-# Create a project with `cookiecutter-volto` (experimental)
+# Create a frontend project with `cookieplone` (experimental)

-This chapter describes the usage of the currently experimental {term}`cookiecutter` project [`cookiecutter-volto`](https://github.com/plone/cookiecutter-volto/).
+This chapter describes the usage of the currently experimental {term}`cookiecutter` project [`cookieplone`](https://github.com/plone/cookieplone/).
 The development of this add-on is done in isolation using {term}`pnpm` workspaces, {term}`mrs-developer`, and other Volto core improvements.
 It only works with pnpm and Volto 18 (currently alpha) and only supports frontend development.
 So you can develop your Plone 6 frontend using latest and advanced technologies.

-(create-a-project-with-cookiecutter-volto-experimental-prerequisites-label)=
+(create-a-frontend-project-with-cookieplone-experimental-prerequisites-label)=

 ## Prerequisites

-The following items are required to create a project with `cookiecutter-volto`.
+The following items are required to create a frontend project with `cookieplone`.

 ```{include} ../volto/contributing/install-operating-system.md
 ```